FasterXML/jackson-datatype-hibernate/README.md

 </dependency>
 ```

-you need to use "jackson-datatype-hibernate6" for Hibernate 6.x:
+you will need to use "jackson-datatype-hibernate6" for Hibernate 6.x (when v2.15.0 is released):

 ```xml
 <dependency>